anykeyh/clear/README.md

 end
 ```

-##### Querying computed or foreign fields
+##### Querying computed or foreign columns

-In case you want fields computed by postgres, or stored in another table, you can use `fetch_column`.
+In case you want columns computed by postgres, or stored in another table, you can use `fetch_column`.
 By default, for performance reasons, `fetch_columns` option is set to false.

 ```crystal